If you are in a hurry and want to find out which is the best portable espresso maker, I’d recommend the Wacaco Picopresso as the best one.

 Needs a Little Getting Used To— The Flair espresso maker operates entirely by hand.
 Understanding the machine and perfecting your brew will take some time.

-If you love traveling and good coffee, you need to get a portable espresso maker.
+A portable espresso maker is perfect for traveling and having good coffee.
 However, what makes a good espresso maker for traveling?
 What features should you be looking for?
 And what benefits should you be expecting?

 Whether you’re a seasoned traveler or somebody just starting, we’ve discussed all you need to look for in a good machine below.